What Is Seedance 2.5? Features, Release & What's New

 Last updated: Jun 25, 2026

-On June 23, 2026, ByteDance unveiled Seedance 2.5 at its Volcano Engine FORCE conference — and the headline number reset expectations for AI video: a single, native 30-second clip generated in one pass, no stitching.
+On June 23, 2026, ByteDance unveiled Seedance 2.5 at its Volcano Engine FORCE conference and announced a headline target: a single, native 30-second clip generated in one pass, with no stitching.

 For two years, "longer AI video" meant gluing short generations together and hoping the seams held.
 It’s ByteDance’s bid to end that workaround, pushing AI video from short clips you assemble toward complete scenes you generate.
 This guide breaks down what the model is, what’s genuinely new, how it stacks up against Seedance 2.0, and — importantly — when you’ll actually be able to use it.
 If you want to follow the model as it rolls out, you can track it on the Seedance 2.5 AI.